Department of Work Environment

 Master of Science

-The Master of Science program will prepare graduates with the master’s degree to become prevention practitioners in one of five work environment disciplines (occupational and environmental hygiene, occupational ergonomics/safety, epidemiology, work environment policy, and cleaner production and pollution prevention).
-The Department offers a program leading to the master’s degree with thesis option or non-thesis option (project or capstone course).
+Graduates of the Master of Science program will be prepared to become prevention practitioners in one of two work environment options (occupational and environmental hygiene [OEH] or occupational ergonomics/safety [OES]).
+A dual option master's degree that combines these two options is also possible by completing all required courses for both options.
+The dual option master's degree is also avail by combining either OEH or OES with either epidemiology or cleaner production & pollution prevention The Department offers a program leading to the master’s degree with two choices for a culminating experience: a thesis option or non-thesis option (project or capstone course).
 Candidates choosing the thesis option are guided by a committee of three faculty members.
-The Department also offers a Professional Science Master's options in four Work Environment disciplines.

 Accelerated Degree Program